maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

 Diagnosing a corporate travel platform's booking decline through demand decomposition, loss analysis, revenue  operations, and customer  segmentation.
 Built with DuckDB &amp; Python, and Claude Code.

 # 1. Project Overview
+This project is based on a real-world corporate travel transaction dataset.
+The analysis
+goes beyond a standard case study to build a structured, end-to-end business investigation into booking volume and revenue decline.
+It also serves as my first Claude Code project — exploring how AI can augment analytical thinking rather than replace it.

 # 2. Data Source